Charlie Kirk's killer blended in on Utah university campus, and a high-powered rifle is recovered

 In a joint statement, the Young Democrats of Connecticut and the Connecticut Young Republicans called the shooting “unacceptable.”

-“We reject all forms of political violence,” they said.
-“There is no place in our country for such acts regardless of political disagreements.”
+“There is no place in our country for such acts regardless of political disagreements,” they said.

 The shooting appeared poised to become part of a spike of political violence that has touched a range of ideologies and representatives of both major political parties.
 The attacks include the assassination of a Minnesota state lawmaker and her husband at their house in June, the firebombing of a Colorado parade in June to demand Hamas release hostages and a fire set at the house of Pennsylvania’s governor, who is Jewish, in April.
 The most notorious of these events is the shooting of Trump during a Pennsylvania campaign rally last year.